RichGibson/vienna_guide/README.md

   people wake board on what looks like an aquatic ski lift.

-  Cross over to the Donauinsel, the 21 km long island created as a side effect of flood control work, and which is now crisscrossed with bicycle and walking trails and lots of entertaining places.
+  Cross over to the Donauinsel, the 21 km long island created as a side effect of flood control work which is now crisscrossed with bicycle and walking trails and lots of entertaining places.

   Or follow the bike path to a FKK (Freikörperkultur-Free body culture, nude)